AMSAT-NA/PacSatFSKBoard/NOTES.md

 # TODO

+It doesn't look like the transmitter and receiver chips can be coaxed to work on the same frequencies if the transmitter is in the 430MHz range and the receiver is in the 144MHz range.
+This is due to the inductors on the AX5043 just not ranging far enough.
+Either add a switch for the inductor on the transmit AX5043, or just give up on the loopback capability.

+Possibly switch to a PE42424, or possibly another RF switch to replace the Qorvo part.

 Look at the diode on the RTC.
 The Nexperia parts are out of stock and the Rohm RB520ASA-30FH was suggested as an alternative.
 It has better reverse current but a higher voltage drop across the junction.
 Maybe